 The Cabinet works to a Forward Plan that sets out matters which the Leader of the Council believes will be the subject of a key decision to be taken by the Cabinet.

-The Council will appoint the Scrutiny Panels to discharge the functions conferred by Section 21 of the Local Government Act 2000 or any regulations made under Section 32 of the Local Government Act 2000.
+The Council appoints Scrutiny Committees to discharge the functions conferred by Section 21 of the Local Government Act 2000 or any regulations made under Section 32 of the Local Government Act 2000.
 Scrutiny Panels will:

 a) review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council’s functions;